choooasha/ismt-azure-migration/README.md

-# ISMT College — Azure Cloud Migration & Deployment
+# ISMT College: Azure Cloud Migration & Deployment

 A Cloud Computing project built as part of my coursework (BSc.
 Computer System Engineering), designing and deploying a three-tier cloud architecture on Microsoft Azure to migrate ISMT College's on-premises infrastructure to the cloud.